boyepanthera/vending-machine/README.md

 # Vending Machine

-This project was bootstrapped with Typescript, Nodejs, Express, MySQL and Sequelize by [Olanrewaju A. Olaboye](https://www.github.com/boyepanthera)
+This project was bootstrapped with Typescript, Nodejs, Express, MongoDB and Mongoose by [Olanrewaju A. Olaboye](https://www.github.com/boyepanthera)

 ## Scripts